liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/01-patching-liferay/01-patching-tool-configuration/01-configuration-basic.markdown

 2. Manually by editing the configuration file (see the Advanced Configuration section)

-Automatic configuration generates the configuration files by looking for Liferay files in the file system.
+Automatic configuration generates the configuration files by looking for @product@ files in the file system.
 By default the Patching Tool looks for the @product@ files in the parent folder.
 To start the process run